24md/tensorflow-workspace/README.md

-# Setup Tensorflow Workspace on a Vultr Cloud GPU Instance
+# Set Up Tensorflow Workspace on a Vultr Cloud GPU Instance

-The following are the prerequisites and the steps to setup tensorflow workspace on a Vultr Cloud GPU instance.
+The following are the prerequisites and the steps to set up Tensorflow Workspace on a Vultr Cloud GPU instance.

 ## Prerequisites